saharjazmati/evaluate-news-nlp/README.md

 ### To Run Project

-- cd into your new folder and run in prod mode (currently, prod mode seems to work more consistently than dev mode):
+- cd into your new folder and run in prod mode **(currently, prod mode seems to work more consistently than dev mode)**:
 - `npm install`
-- `npm run build-dev to start the webpack dev server`
 - `npm run build-prod to generate a dist folder for prod`
 - `npm run start to run the Express server on port 8080`